Hope this finds you safe and well.

 The office will be closed on Tuesday, March 24th and Wednesday, March 25th to facilitate some additional COVID-19 planning and protocols.
 During this time, the HelpDesk is working remotely 10am-7pm to handle your emails and phone calls.
 And as always, you can call 613-721-1773 ext.
 0 or email firstname.lastname@example.org at any time and the HelpDesk will get back in touch with you.

 Starting Thursday, March 26th as an essential service, the NCF office will be open Monday, Tuesday, Thursday and Fridays from 10am – 5pm.
-The HelpDesk is available on Wednesdays, but will be working remotely.
+The office is closed Wednesdays and Saturdays.
+The HelpDesk is available on Wednesdays and Saturdays 10am – 5pm, but will be working remotely.

 The HelpDesk will be fully staffed during this time, but many of our staff will be working remotely so we ask that members call or email their questions whenever possible and only come to the office for essential activities, including testing and replacing modems.